Macclesfield Town Centre Regeneration Working Group Terms of Reference

 4. Membership

-4.1 Membership will be deliberately limited in number to ensure efficiency in drafting a plan.
-However, the Working Group will seek wider stakeholder engagement through the wider focus group gathering their views and feeding back on progress to the FG.
+4.1 Membership will be deliberately limited in number to ensure efficiency.
+However, the Working Group will seek wider stakeholder engagement through the wider focus group gathering their views and feeding back on progress to the WG.

 4.2 Membership is based on one or more of the following criteria:

-• Significant knowledge of a sector of clear relevance to town centre recovery;
+- Significant knowledge of a sector of clear relevance to town centre regeneration;

 4.4 The WG may ask other stakeholders to attend meetings, where their area of expertise is appreciated.